Alex Jones and Infowars test the limit of free speech on the internet

 Which companies have kicked Jones off their service?

-Facebook, Google's YouTube, Apple iTunes and Podcast app, Spotify, LinkedIn, Pinterest, MailChimp, TuneIn and YouPorn.
+Facebook, Google's YouTube, Apple iTunes and Podcast app, Spotify, LinkedIn, Pinterest, MailChimp, Stitcher, Vimeo and YouPorn.

 Which still allow Jones to use their platform?

-Twitter, Twitter's Periscope, Gab.ai, Facebook's Instagram, Google +, Snapchat, Ustream, Vimeo, Flickr, Disclose.tv, Minds and Stitcher.
+Twitter, Twitter's Periscope, Gab.ai, Facebook's Instagram, Google +, Snapchat, Ustream, Vimeo, Flickr, Disclose.tv, Minds and TuneIn.

 It's also worth noting that Google, YouTube and Apple have allowed some Infowars material to remain, such as the company's mobile apps and at least one of its affiliated podcasts.